University of North Carolina Athletics

 • Heather O’Reilly (women’s soccer) and Sue Walsh (women’s swimming) are members of the Academic All-America Hall of Fame.

-• Tar Heel student-athletes have earned 131 Academic All-Americas honors, including 57 first-team selections.
+• Tar Heel student-athletes have earned 135 Academic All-America honors, including 62 first-team selections.

 • Laura Gerraughty, a four-time NCAA track and field champion in throwing events, is UNC’s only three-time, first-team Academic All-America.
 The biology major won NCAA titles in 2003 (outdoor shot put), 2004 (indoor and outdoor shot put) and 2006 (outdoor shot put), was a 10-time All-America, won 13 Atlantic Coast Conference individual event championships and was a member of the 2004 United States Olympic Team.

-• Twenty-three (23) Tar Heels have earned first-team All-America honors both competitively and academically.
-The most recent to accomplish that were women’s tennis players Reese Brantmeier and Carson Tanguilig in 2025.
+• Twenty-six (26) Tar Heels have earned first-team All-America honors both competitively and academically.
+The most recent to accomplish that were Reese Brantmeier (women’s tennis), Chloe Humphrey (women’s lacrosse), Colton Sands (men’s track and field) and Vera Sjöberg (women’s cross country) in 2026.

 RANKED NO. 1

-• A dozen Carolina teams have been ranked No. 1 in the nation at some point in a season.
+• A dozen Carolina teams have earned No. 1 national rankings at some point in a season.

 PROFESSIONAL DRAFT PICKS

-• Beginning with Andy Bershak in the third round of the 1938 NFL Draft, nearly 800 Tar Heels have been selected in professional drafts in their respective sports.
+• Beginning with Andy Bershak in the third round of the 1938 NFL Draft, more than 800 Tar Heels have been selected in professional drafts in their respective sports.

 • Lennie Rosenbluth, who led the Tar Heels to the NCAA title, was the first Tar Heel selected in the first round of a professional draft.
 The Philadelphia Warriors chose Rosenbluth in the first round of the 1957 NBA Draft.